astropy/astropy/docs/io/fits/usage/headers.rst

     'OMIT'
     >>> prihdr['darkcorr'] = 'PERFORM'  # change darkcorr's value

-Keyword names are case-insenstive except in a few special cases (see the sections on HIERARCH card and record-valued cards).
+Keyword names are case-insensitive except in a few special cases (see the sections on HIERARCH card and record-valued cards).
 Thus, ``prihdr['abc']``, ``prihdr['ABC']``, or ``prihdr['aBc']`` are all equivalent.